 - Keep the group the same - don't add or remove any mice.
 Upsetting the group's complex organisation by adding or removing even one mouse can cause intense, stressful conflict, which can affect the welfare of all the mice in the group.

-- Ensure males can¿t smell females, as this can increase aggression between male cage mates.
+- Ensure males can't smell females, as this can increase aggression between male cage mates.

-Other rodent species don¿t make suitable companions for mice; they carry diseases which can be transmitted to mice and vice versa.
-Such diseases affect health and can be fatal.
+Other rodent species don't make suitable companions for mice; they carry potentially fatal diseases that can be transmitted to mice and vice versa.

 Mice are a prey species, and if they're not used to human interaction they can find handling very stressful.
 Gently get your mice used to you, as this reduces the stress they can feel when you handle them.